 Despite all these similarities, there are differences between German and Roman chamomile:

-Roman chamomile, also known as English or Russian chamomile, is a low growing perennial groundcover in zones 4-11.
-It grows in part shade to a height of about 12 inches (30 cm.) and spreads by rooting stems.
+Roman chamomile, also known as English or Russian chamomile, is a low growing perennial groundcover in zones 4 to 11.
+It grows in part shade to a height of about 12 inches (31 cm.) and spreads by rooting stems.
 Roman chamomile has hairy stems, which produce one flower atop each single stem.
 The flowers have white petals and yellow, slightly rounded discs.
-The flowers are about 15-30 mm in diameter.
+The flowers are about 0.5 to 1 inch (1-2.5 cm.) in diameter.
 Roman chamomile’s foliage is fine and feathery.
 It is used as an earth-friendly lawn substitute in England.

 German chamomile is an annual which can self-sow profusely.
-It is a more upright plant at 24 inches (60 cm.) tall and does not spread out like Roman chamomile.
+It is a more upright plant at 24 inches (61 cm.) tall and does not spread out like Roman chamomile.
 German chamomile also has fine fern-like foliage, but its stems branch out, bearing flowers and foliage on these branching stems.
 German chamomile has white petals which droop down from hollow yellow cones.
-The flowers are 12-24 mm. in diameter.
+The flowers are 0.5 to 1 inch (1-2.5 cm.) in diameter.

 German chamomile is native to Europe and Asia, and is cultivated for commercial use in Hungary, Egypt, France, and Eastern Europe.
-Roman chamomile native to Western Europe and North Africa.
+Roman chamomile is native to western Europe and north Africa.
 It is mostly grown commercially in Argentina, England, France, Belgium and the United States.